 Short explanation: ProtonVPN has a no-log policy.

 Long explanation: ProtonVPN is supported by Swiss law, which does not obligate certain logging on specific users.
 According to the same laws, VPN providers are obligated not to save any connection logs under any circumstances.
-The good news is that the no-log policy applies to all users, even for those who use the free version of ProtonVPN.
+The good news is that the no-log policy applies to all users, even those who use the free version of ProtonVPN.

 3. ProtonVPN kill switch

-Long explanation: When you lose connection to your VPN server, the kill switch feature in ProtonVPN stops your internet connection to prevent any leaks, finds another VPN server for you automatically, and re-establish a connection in no time with the Always-On-VPN feature.
+Long explanation: When you lose connection to your VPN server, the kill switch feature in ProtonVPN stops your internet connection to prevent any leaks, finds another VPN server for you automatically, and re-establishes a connection in no time with the Always-On-VPN feature.